SayakKDutta/Hourly-Bike-Rental-Demand-Forecasting/README.md

 ## Acknowledgments
-The dataset[SeoulBikeData.csv](SeoulBikeData.csv) used in this analysis is sourced from [https://data.mendeley.com/datasets/zbdtzxcxvg/1] and is publicly available.
+The dataset [SeoulBikeData.csv](SeoulBikeData.csv) used in this analysis is sourced from [https://data.mendeley.com/datasets/zbdtzxcxvg/1] and is publicly available.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.